 It’s a confusing time for everyone.
 None the more so than advertisers and marketers.
 If you have something to say, it’s critical to get it right, because the world is paying attention.
 But also, did you get that?
 The world is paying attention.

-With no more offices, gyms, restaurants, bars, and national parks to visit, the whole country is spending more time online and in front of TVs, soaking up news and information.
+With reduced access to offices, gyms, restaurants, bars, and national parks to visit, the whole country is spending more time online and in front of TVs, soaking up news and information.
 The Wall Street Journal reports that Facebook usage has surged by 50% since the crisis began.

 This means marketers have a unique opportunity to chime in and speak up about their values.
 Brands who can maintain relevance are well-poised to grow their audience, and resonate with customers far into the future.